-Information About Bears, Ecological Importance of Animals In Forests For Humans, How to Identify Bear Tracks, How to Avoid Bears, Smells That Repel and Attract Bears, How to Hang a Bear Bag or Use a Bear Canister, Best Bear Bag for Hiding Food, How to Use Bear Spray, Aggressive Black Bear and Grizzly Bear Attack Statistics, Best Handgun for Bear Protection, Conclusion
+Information About Bears, How to Identify Bear Tracks, How to Avoid Bears, Smells That Repel and Attract Bears, How to Hang a Bear Bag or Use a Bear Canister, Best Bear Bag for Hiding Food, How to Use Bear Spray, Aggressive Black Bear and Grizzly Bear Attack Statistics, Best Handgun for Bear Protection, Conclusion

 Information About Bears

-If you’ve ever seen a bear up close you understand how truly fragile our lives are.
-Bears can run faster than the fastest people on the planet, and they can climb trees with ease.
+Bears can run faster than the fastest people on the planet with a top speed of around 35 to 40 mph (~55 – 65 kmph), and can climb trees with ease.
 A bear’s immense size is intimidating as with just one swipe or bite, they can inflict critical damage.
-There’s no outrunning a bear.
+There’s absolutely no outrunning a bear.

 Massive slash marks where bears have unleashed their might on bark and wood.
 Sometimes the wounds in the trees are several inches deep, and if the attacked tree is small enough they can be toppled and killed entirely.

 Even the most stalwart hardwood trees of the old-world forests stand no chance against a mighty bear’s strength and slashing power.
 By comparison, someone wielding a hatchet with a lot of stamina would be the only way to match the wounds that bears have the ability to inflict on trees.

 These ominous signs left by bears give an indication of the danger of the hiking, or camping area and need to be observed to understand what creatures may lurk in the shadows of the forest for those that dare to tread.

 If you want to see live video footage of salmon run rivers where bears are roaming and feasting on fish there are river cams on Explore.org which are great fun to watch.